lupyuen/nuttx-sg2000/README.md

 Nope we're in Arm Mode!
 Flip the switch back to RISC-V!

-If we use CH340G: UART Output will be garbled...
+If we use CH340G: UART Output will be garbled (happens on Linux and macOS, maybe Windows too)...

 https://gist.github.com/lupyuen/1d5ba1b2a47c110ee7ff265102b1aae5

 Milk-V Duo S doesn't ship with U-Boot Bootloader preinstalled.
 Too bad we can't boot NuttX over TFTP, our NuttX Porting will be a bit slower.
 Bummer :-(

+TODO: Get the eMMC Version with U-Boot preinstalled.
+But flashing the eMMC only works on Windows.
+Sigh

+# Boot Linux on Milk-V Duo S

-Let's boot with U-Boot + Linux on MicroSD:
+Let's boot Linux on MicroSD...

 https://github.com/Fishwaldo/sophgo-sg200x-debian/releases

-We pick the Latest Release for Duo S:
+We pick the Latest Release for Milk-V Duo S...

 https://github.com/Fishwaldo/sophgo-sg200x-debian/releases/download/v1.1.0/duos_sd.img.lz4